The money of Music in Uganda

 Once upon a time, Keko was a rising musical force on the Uganda and Africa scene in 2012.
-Then, she signed on to Sony Records Africa and we stopped hearing about her or receiving any newer hits from her end.
+Then, she signed on to Sony Records Africa and we stopped hearing about her or receiving any more new hits from her end.
 Word is that she was given a lump sum payment with legalities to march which, apparently were aimed at killing her popularity in Africa.
 Needless to say, it worked.
-It remains to be seen how signing on to Sony records is going to financially transform and propel Vinka’s Career.
+It remains to be seen, how signing on to Sony Records is going to financially transform and propel Vinka’s career.

 More private schools, especially international schools, expose their students to Western Classical music education curricula as compared to local schools in Uganda.
 The music programme at KISU is an adaptation of the Uganda National Curriculum, integrating Western classical music with indigenous African music studies.
 The International School of Uganda (ISU) follows an American system of music education and Aga Khan both run accessible international and local curricula.
 In most cases international schools adapt the curriculum to integrate cultural studies of Uganda as the host country (Kigozi, 2015).

 According to Fred Musoke, the director of Kampala Music School since 2012, at least 85% of their earnings are from education services.
 He posits that KMS has trained between 60 and 100 music teachers through bursaries including himself.
 Of these, 24 of them are staff at KMS while the rest are dispersed within international schools like: Kampala International School, Uganda (KISU) and Rainbow International School, Uganda (RISU), Ambrosoli, Aga Khan and GEMS.